 Non-bank financial intermediaries represented by asset management products have developed rapidly in China.
-As of the end of June 2021, there were a total of 143,700 financial institutions' existing asset management products, with a combined asset amounts of approximately RMB 92.6 trillion.
-Among all the asset management products, MMFs have grown most rapidly .
+As of the end of June 2021, there were a total of 143,700 financial institutions' existing asset management products, with a combined asset amount of approximately RMB 92.6 trillion.
+Among all the asset management products, MMFs have grown most rapidly.
 Resulting from the tax-free advantages and accounting advantages of amortized cost method, MMFs in China have grown from less than RMB 600 billion at the beginning of 2012 to more than RMB 20 trillion at the end of October 2022.
-In China, MMFs contain not only the MMFs regulated by China Securities Regulatory Commission(CSRC), but also the cash management wealth management products (WMPs) regulated by the China Banking and Insurance Regulatory Commission(CBIRC), which were introduced in China in 2018.
-By the end of 2021, global MMFs were about USD 10 trillion3, of which the MMFs in China accounted for nearly 50 percent.
-Due to the data transparency problem, the subsequent empirical analysis in this
+In China, MMFs contain not only the MMFs regulated by China Securities Regulatory Commission (CSRC), but also the cash management wealth management products (WMPs) regulated by the China Banking and Insurance Regulatory Commission(CBIRC), which were introduced in China in 2018.
+By the end of 2021, global MMFs were about USD 10 trillion, of which the MMFs in China accounted for about 30 percent and MMFs in United States accounted for nearly 50 percent.
+Due to the data transparency problem, the subsequent empirical analysis in this paper is mainly based on the MMFs regulated by the CSRC.